xuyuji9000/bats-playground/README.md

 This repos is used to document the learning about bats.

-- Install bats as a submodule
+- Install bats libraries as submodules

 ``` shell
 git submodule init